dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

-Then we can go back to RootRouter routeToLoggedIn method and build the LoggedInRouter.

-And finally attach the LoggedInRouter.
+Going back to the `RootRouter`'s `routeToLoggedIn`, it can now correctly dismiss the loggedOut RIB.
+The last two lines of the `routeToLoggedIn` method build the LoggedInRouter, and attach it as a child.
+Routers always attach the routers of their children.

-Notice we don't need to call our RootViewControllable to show the LoggedIn RIB, since LoggedIn RIB is view-less.
-We do need to show the LoggedOut in the routeToLoggedOut method.
+Notice we don't need to call a `RootViewControllable` to show the LoggedIn RIB, as the `LoggedIn` RIB doesn't have a view.
+If you want to see what presenting a RIB with a view looks like, check out the `routeToLoggedOut` method.

-## Unit test RootRouter
+## Unit testing the RootRouter

-Now that Root is complete, let’s unit test its router.
+Now that the Root RIB is complete, let’s unit test its router.
 The same process can be applied to unit test other parts of a RIB.

-Create a swift file in TicTacToeTests/Root and call it RootRouterTests and put it in the TicTacToeTest test bundle.
+Create a swift file in the TicTacToeTests/Root group and call it RootRouterTests.
+Add it to the TicTacToeTest bundle.

 Let’s write a test that verifies when we invoke routeToLoggedIn, the RootRouter invokes the LoggedInBuildable protocol and attaches the returned Router.
 Feel free to refer to the written test: [RootRouterTests.swift](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial2-composing-ribs/source/source3.swift?raw=true).